• Home

 NEW BUSINESS:

-AJ called the meeting to order at 5:30pm.
+Ann called the meeting to order at 5:32pm.
 Joyce seconded.
 All in favor.
-AJ presented two Agenda Modifications (see above).
-Joyce seconded.
+AJ made a motion to approve the Minutes of the November 6, 2025 meeting.
+Seconded by Ann.
 All in favor.
-AJ moved to approve the Minutes of the April 17th Regular Meeting.
-Joyce seconded.
-All in favor.
+Ann said

 CORRESPONDENCE: